-If a tsunami threat is identified, Emergency Management BC will activate the Provincial Emergency Notification System (PENS), which notifies local communities and agencies.
+If a tsunami threat is identified, Emergency Management BC will activate the Provincial Emergency Notification System (PENS), which notifies local communities and agencies with information on alert levels for the province’s five tsunami zones.
+Each zone includes all islands and inlets within it.
+What zone are you in?
 Emergency response plans are implemented at the local level as required.

 You can also subscribe to Twitter, text and email notifications via the Intergovernmental Oceanographic Commission, US National Tsunami Warning Center (@NWS_NTWC) and Emergency Info BC (@EmergencyInfoBC).